MrMikeFloyd/cloud-kickstarter-aws/README.md

 You now have all initial resources to maintain the state of your Terraform stack within AWS.

+### Creating the common infrastructure

+This sample project uses a central git repo and ci/cd infrastructure.
+The application stages use the identical container registry to deploy the application from.
+In order to create the git repo and all resources for building and storing container images, you need to:

+1. cd into the `terraform/common` directory, run `terraform init`
+2. run `terraform apply`

 ### Infrastructure setup

+The project is currently prepared for 2 different environments, dev and prod.
+In order to have a fully functioning environment, you need to apply the infrastructure stack for both environments.
+If you just want to play around, deploying the `dev` environment is enough.
+In order to deploy the infrastructure, you need to:

-1. cd into the `terraform/infrastructure` directory, run `terraform init`
+1. cd into the `terraform/infrastructure` directory
-2. run `terraform apply`
+2. initialize the `dev` workspace by running `terraform workspace new dev`
+3. spin up the environment by running `terraform apply -var-file=./dev.terraform.tfvars`
+4. initialize the `prod` workspace by running `terraform workspace new prod`
+5. make sure you're in the `prod` workspace by running `terraform workspace list`
+6. spin up the environment by running `terraform apply -var-file=./prod.terraform.tfvars`

 The infrastructure for maintaining, building, and running your application is now ready.
+Make sure to note down the `alb_address` output somewhere, you'll need it later to test your application.

 ### Check in some code and try out the application